rex2630/docs/docs/en/linux/install-fedora.md

 ---
-title: Fedora KDE Installation
+title: Installing Fedora KDE
 description: A guide to installing Fedora KDE Plasma — a modern Linux distribution ideal for gamers and developers.
 ---

-# Fedora KDE Installation
+# Installing Fedora KDE

 Fedora is a modern, fast-moving distribution sponsored by Red Hat.
-It brings in the latest software — current GPU drivers, Proton updates, and kernel improvements usually land here first.
-The KDE Plasma edition offers a clean, Windows-like environment with a high level of customization and roughly 20–30% lower RAM usage compared to the GNOME Workstation version.
-That makes it a popular choice for gamers and developers who want the newest software without giving up stability.
+It brings the latest software first — current GPU drivers, Proton updates, and kernel improvements usually arrive here before other mainstream distros.
+The KDE Plasma edition offers a clean, Windows-like desktop with a high degree of customization, making it a popular choice for gamers and developers who want up-to-date software without overly complicated system management.
+Fedora’s official documentation recommends Fedora Media Writer for boot media creation, and Fedora provides separate guidance for KDE Plasma and RPM Fusion setup [web:1][web:2][web:11].

 ## Before you start

 Prepare:
-- A USB flash drive with at least **8 GB** of free space (everything on it will be erased)
+- A USB flash drive with at least **8 GB** of free space.
+All data on it will be erased.
-- A stable internet connection
+- A stable internet connection.
-- About **20–30 minutes** of free time
+- About **20–30 minutes** of free time.

 ::: warning Back up your data first
-If you are installing on a physical PC, move all important files to an external drive or cloud storage before starting the installation.
+If you are installing on a physical machine, move all important files to an external drive or cloud storage before starting the installation.
 :::

 ## Step 1 — Downloading the ISO

-Fedora has its own tool for creating a bootable USB — **Fedora Media Writer** — the easiest option for Windows users.
+Fedora has its own tool for creating a bootable USB — **Fedora Media Writer** — which is the easiest option for Windows users.
+Fedora’s documentation explicitly recommends it for writing Fedora images correctly to USB media [web:1][web:9].

 **Option A — Fedora Media Writer (recommended):**
 1. Go to [fedoraproject.org/spins/kde](https://fedoraproject.org/spins/kde/)
 2. Click **Download Fedora Media Writer** and install it
-3. Open it, choose **Fedora KDE Plasma Desktop**, then click **Download and Write** — it will automatically download the ISO and write it to the USB drive
+3. Open it, select **Fedora KDE Plasma Desktop**, then click **Download and write** — it will automatically download the ISO and write it to the USB drive

 **Option B — Manual ISO + Rufus:**
-1. Download the ISO from [fedoraproject.org/spins/kde](https://fedoraproject.org/spins/kde/) → click **For x86_64**
+1. Download the ISO from [fedoraproject.org/spins/kde](https://fedoraproject.org/spins/kde/) and choose the **x86_64** build
-2. Open [Rufus](https://rufus.ie), select your USB drive and ISO file, then click **START**
+2. Open [Rufus](https://rufus.ie), select your USB drive and the ISO file, then click **START**

 ::: tip Fedora Media Writer saves time
-It downloads the latest ISO and writes it directly to the USB drive — no need to manage the ISO file manually.
+It downloads the latest ISO and writes it directly to the USB drive, so you do not need to manage the ISO file manually.
 :::

 ## Step 2 — Booting from USB

-1. Plug in the USB drive and restart your PC
+1. Plug in the USB drive and restart your computer.
-2. Press the boot menu key during startup
+2. Press the boot-menu key during startup.

 | Manufacturer | Boot menu key |
 |---|---|